stettix/chronicles/docs/usage.md

 **TBD!**

-Then, in code that wants to use the API on `Dataset`s, you use the following code to import the extended functionality:
+Then, in code that wants to use the API on `Dataset`s, use the following code to import the extended functionality:

 ```scala
   import dev.chronicles.spark.SparkSupport